renkomba/game-find-hat/README.md

 ## Features
 1. Classic W-A-S-D movement keys
 2. Coloured path, holes, and hat
+3. French-language theme.
+PLAYER is a vowel looking for its French accent.

 ## Features To Add
 ### May-June 2022
 1. ~Movement keys.
 Change to more adjacent keys like "wasd".~
 2. French theme.
-Concept: PLAYER is letter "e" looking for its accent (*aigu, grave, circonflexe, tréma*).
+Concept: PLAYER is letter "e" looking for its accent that fills in the word's blanks.
 3. Secret level.
 PLAYER is a "c" looking for its *cédille*.
 4. Function.
 Ensure that generated boards are winable.
 5. Lives.
 Add lives for when PLAYER accidentally falls off board.